 City of Chico v.
 Davis Hewitt

-This post concerns the defense of necessity.
+Let’s talk about the necessity defense.
 In my ten years as a practicing defense attorney, I’ve handled only one case involving a successful claim of necessity.
 That case was City of Chico v.
 Davis Hewitt.
-But before I tell you about it, let’s cover some of the necessity defense basics.
+Before I tell you about it, let’s cover some of the necessity defense basics.

 What Is the Necessity Defense?